knocklabs/knock-client-js/README.md

 # Knock Javascript client library

+**Note: This package has been moved to our [JavaScript monorepo](https://github.com/knocklabs/javascript/tree/main/packages/client).**

 A client-side Javascript library to interact with user-facing Knock features, such as feeds.

 **Note: this is a lower level library designed for building UI on top of**